 These types of heavy sweaters have hyperactive sweat glands, and they produce far more sweat than usual.
 In fact, they produce so much sweat that the normal traditional antiperspirants found at the drugstore simply won’t work.

-Topical antiperspirants normally keep you dry by using Aluminum-based active ingredients that, when combined with the perspiration in your body, turn into a solid and plug your sweat ducts.
+Topical antiperspirants normally keep you dry by using aluminum-based active ingredients that, when combined with perspiration in your body, turn solid and plug your sweat ducts.